dylanhughes/RunnerBasic/README.md

 Create a nextcloud server in CLC cloud

 ## Parameters
+The root, path and dest variables are designed to make up the path, like if you're installing in /var/www/nextcloud then these should be var, www & nextcloud.
+Splitting them up in this way made the ansible a bit easier.
 * datacenter # ex: GB3
 * nextcloud_root # ex: data_nc
 * nextcloud_path # ex: www